jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-32.md

 ## 35. Choku

-The Choku comes from Kianchi.
+The Choku comes from North Vietnam.
 It looks like a large cockle shell.
-The people grind the shell.
-Due to its scolloped surface, the cups they make are called lotus-leaf cups
+The people on the coast grind the shell, creating "lotus-leaf cups" due to its scolloped surface.

-Its surface
-of the coast grind the shell and,

-smooth and
-is
-The lower part of the calyx

-clean, like that of a cowrie shell of the largest specimens is worked making and other rings, trinkets
+Its surface is smooth and clean, like that of a cowrie shell.

-into cups of
-up to three inches in thickness, and the remnants and chips are for owing to still useful trifles.
+The lower part of the calyx of the largest specimens is turned into cups of up to 3 inches in thickness.
+The remnants and chips can be used for making rings, trinkets, and other trifles.

-According to the Buddhist books this substance was considered as a very
+According to the Buddhist books this substance was a very valuable jewel.

-valuable jewel; nowadays
-sea delicacy ('/^
-with the ancient
-it (i. e.,
-^).
-We
-what
-know
-do not
-c¥6-¥u)
-is called
-for certain
-is
-only an ordinary
-whether
-it is
-identical
-ch'S-lc^u.
+Nowadays it is only an ordinary sea delicacy.
+We do not know if it is identical to the ancient Choku.

 <!-- Note.
 Ku-kin-chu (fourth century, A. D.) says (5*)= «The Emperor Wu-ti of the Wei made